 I was reading the wonderful Running Through Corridors when I was inevitably inspired to watch Doctor Who from the beginning again.
 I’ve attempted this feat several times before but I usually crumble in the middle of The Sensorities; if I cheat and jump to Pertwee, it’s always Colony in Space that finishes me off.
 My methodology was probably at fault (that and the sheer awfulness of The Sensorities).
 I would stay up late, always alone, and I’d watch a handful of fuzzy Hartnells in sporadic bursts.
 Was it really any wonder that I lost the will to live?
 Then I remembered John Williams telling me that Andrew Pixley managed it when he rationed himself to a single episode a day.
 He would watch it while he was having his tea.

 The thought of watching the classic adventures this way, with the modern equivalent of beans on toast or a boiled egg and soldiers on my lap, sounded irresistible.
 It might even result in the odd Proustian rush or two when we reached the Tom Baker years.
-And since there’s bugger all on the telly at 7pm – unless you count The One Show, and as a rational human being I don’t – it felt like the ideal time slot.
+And since there’s bugger all on the telly at 7pm, it felt like the ideal time slot.
 All I had to do was convince my wife, Sue, to let me take over the living room for 30-minutes every evening.

 And then, entirely on a whim, I decided to push my luck.
 Why not ask my wife to join me on this journey?

 When Rob Shearman’s persuaded his partner to accompany him on his quest, he was met with a raised eyebrow and a pitiful laugh, and while Toby’s fiancé managed to sit through several episodes at the beginning, it didn’t take very long before she dropped out.
 Who could blame her?